 - 1/4 teaspoon red pepper flakes

-- While pasta is cooking, heat the olive oil in a large skillet over medium heat.
+- Saute the vegetables.
+While pasta is cooking, heat the olive oil in a large skillet over medium heat.
 Add the garlic and sauté until fragrant, about 30 seconds.
 Add the broccoli, snow peas, and sugar snap peas and cook until the broccoli is bright green, about 3 minutes.
 Add in 1/4 cup water and salt to taste, continuing to cook until vegetables are snap-tender.
 Remove from heat and drain any excess water.

 Adapted from The Food You Crave by Ellie Krieger